 Fakenham Parish Church is a working church at the heart of its community.
 There are several teams who plan and organise; bake mountains of cakes and pour endless cups of tea; set up and run the stall, raffle and tombola.
 The money made for the work of the church, £17,000 in 2019, is, of course, important.
 So too are the hourly prayers, provided by the charities, said each day, the Festival Service on the mid-festival Sunday and the six prayer trees in the chancel by the crib.
 By the end of the Festival these trees are covered with individual prayers, written by visitors on yellow stars.
 These are taken off after Christmas and dedicated during the Epiphany service in January.

 2020 was intended to be a great celebration of 20 years of the Christmas Tree Festival.
-Instead it is a new venture – a virtual festival.
-Organising the virtual festival and involving much of the town in it has made us realise that Fakenham’s Christmas Tree Festival is greatly appreciated and valued by many businesses, groups and individuals as well as the charities and the church involved.
-In talking to individual charity representatives when filming the videos it has also become clear that the publicity for their cause is as important to them as the money they raise by taking part.
+Instead it was a new venture – a virtual festival.
+Organising the virtual festival and involving much of the town in it made us realise that Fakenham’s Christmas Tree Festival is greatly appreciated and valued by many businesses, groups and individuals as well as the charities and the church involved.
+In talking to individual charity representatives when filming the videos it also become clear that the publicity for their cause is as important to them as the money they raise by taking part.

 Since then, we have held two more successful ‘real’ Festivals and are planning the 23rd.
 We are greatly encouraged by the return of many groups, and the appearance every year of new ones.
 The 2023 Christmas Tree Festival runs from 30th November to 7th December 2023.
 We hope to see you there.